Jaycar-Electronics/Benchtop-Power-Supply/README.md

 ![](images/outside.jpg)

+When connecting up the circuit board, make sure no part of the circuit is touching any other part it shouldn't; shorting these components have the potential to cause a bit of a bang.

-When connecting up the circuit board, be sure not to short any wires and to keep the voltages different.
-Test the voltages you get from the regulators before you continue on placing everything in, as it will be easier to fix problems now, rather than later.
+Once the minimal circuit is connected up, Test the voltages you get from the regulators before you continue on placing everything in, as it will be easier to fix problems now, rather than later.

-Once the regulators are regulating, you can then attach wires from the outputs, going towards the QP addon board:
+Once the regulators are regulating, you can then attach wires from the outputs to the QP addon board as shown:

 ![](images/addon.jpg)

 You also need to bridge solder over the `20V` and the `DP2` pads. this is so the module knows what it is displaying and we know what it's reading.
+We've made little MS-paint solder so you can see.

 Then, finally, connect the DC socket, Switch, Banana sockets, Panel Meter and potentiometer.
 Here's a block diagram to help you figure out how it all comes together